simpleanalytics/docs/_docs/33_explained/05_uniques.md

 ## Some pages have pageviews but (almost) no visitors

 This happens when users navigate within your website.
-After the first visitor is recorded, any additional pageviews during the session are counted as pageviews, not visitors.
-For example, if someone clicks through multiple pages on your site, those are additional pageviews but not visitors.
+Once the first visitor is recorded, any additional pageviews during the session are counted as pageviews, not visitors.
+As a result, only pages with no referrer or a referrer from another website can be counted as visitors.

 ## SPAs